-- An evaluation of your current careers service and where it needs to improve most.
+- Support to evaluate your current careers provision and where you can improve it most.

 - High quality training based on the latest research.
 This covers topics such as: building partnerships with business, embedding careers into the curriculum, improving information, advice and guidance and measuring impact.

 - One-to-one time with a dedicated, regional Teach First careers expert.